 As part of the delivery of the Spektrix booking platform, sub-processors are carefully chosen partners who perform an essential role in helping us provide a robust and secure service.

-- Mailgun is an application used to manage emails generated by the Spektrix system such as order confirmations and password reset emails.
+- Mailgun Technologies, Inc (https://www.mailgun.com): Mailgun is the email service used for sending system emails, such as order confirmations and password resets

-- Cloudflare will provide caching, load balancing and security services for the Spektrix infrastructure.
+- Cloudflare, Inc. (https://www.cloudflare.com): Cloudflare provide caching, load balancing and security services for the Spektrix infrastructure.

 There are certain circumstances under which we may disclose your personal information to third parties.
 These are as follows: